comp423-25s/comp423-25s.github.io/docs/resources/exercises/ex01-api-design.md

 ## Phase II - Implementation

 In this phase of the exercise, you will implement a service layer in order to have a functional API.
+All of your Phase II business logic should be in the service layer.
+Your routes should only address HTTP concerns and otherwise delegate control to your service(s).

 Before beginning on Phase II, you should complete the following readings and submit them on Gradescope: